Iced Matcha Latte

 I personally love a iced matcha latte, so I will tell you how I make that!

 Step one.
-Measure a little less than 1 cup of room temperature water.
+Use a measuring cup and measure 1 cup of room temperature water.
 If your water is chilled from being refrigerated you can warm it up on the stove, just make sure it does not get any hotter than room temp.
-Keep an eye on it - it should only take a minute or two if even that.
+Keep an eye on it - it should only take a minute.

 Step three.
-Use your sifter to sift the matcha in to the water.
+Use your sifter to sift the matcha in to the water over the measuring cup.
 This breaks the powder up even more, and aids in dissolving it in the water.
 If you skip this step, you may have clumpy matcha!

 Step four.
 Use your whisk to mix the matcha.
 You can go round and round, sideways, whatever ever works for you - as long as the matcha dissolves nice and smoothly.